nyu-mll/quality/README.md

 ## Data link

-You can access the dataset [here](https://drive.google.com/drive/folders/1VjWjnD1SIVh3JmEEZ31M47svdEwttb5k?usp=sharing).
+You can access the dataset in the `data` folder.

 ## Paper preprint